Frequently asked questions: Digital Skills for Youth

 - Intern; If you are a post-secondary graduate looking for an internship, please review the Internship opportunities available through the DS4Y Delivery Organizations.

-- Employer; If you are a small or medium Business (under 500 employees), or not-for-profit looking for interns; please connect with relevant DS4Y Delivery Organizations.
+- Employer; If you are a small/medium business or a not-for-profit (under 500 employees) looking for interns; please connect with relevant DS4Y Delivery Organizations.

 Why is the Government of Canada funding internships?

 The Digital Skills for Youth (DS4Y) internship program aims to equip underemployed post-secondary graduates with valuable training and work experience related to digital skills that will help them improve their employability so that they can succeed in the digital economy.

 DS4Y opportunities aim to prepare youth to adapt to the major changes projected in tomorrow's digital workplace, including emerging areas where the jobs may not yet exist such as those related to cyber security, the automation of knowledge tasks, big data, and artificial intelligence, among others.

 How is DS4Y related to the Youth Employment and Skills Strategy?

 Through the Youth Employment and Skills Strategy (YESS), the Government of Canada helps youth make a successful transition to the workplace.
 DS4Y contributes to the YESS programming by supporting youth who are more or less job-ready but who may require a first employment experience through wage-subsidy opportunities, and skill development to enter and succeed in the labour market.

 Innovation, Science and Economic Development Canada (ISED) launches competitions for Delivery Organizations to submit applications to help deliver the program.
 Successful Delivery Organizations recruit post-secondary graduates and connect them with meaningful digital internships within small/medium businesses, or within not-for-profit organizations.
 The Delivery Organizations ensure that interns gain valuable work experience and have access to training.

 What are the eligible requirements for a youth to participate in the program?